-Sandy produced the OneOlympic website for the 2006 Winter Olympic Games in Torino Italy, recruiting engineers, artists, and musicians to perform both virtual and live segments.
-Sandy also works as a freelance writer and public relations creative.
+Sandy produced a website for the 2006 Olympics in Italy, recruiting engineers, artists, and musicians to perform both virtual and live segments.
+Sandy has also worked for 35 years as a freelance writer and creative.

-A native of San Francisco, Sandy has traveled extensively in the Pacific & Europe, and has been to Hawai`i 150 times.
-Growing up, she spent time every year on her grandparents’ cotton farm in South Texas not far from the Mexican border.
+A native of San Francisco, Sandy has traveled extensively in the Pacific, Europe, and Mediterranean, and now spends part-time in Hawai`i .
+Growing up, she spent time every summer on her grandparents’ cotton farm in South Texas not far from the Mexican border.
 Her grandfather was a teenage cowboy for Pancho Villa.

-Sandy holds a B.A. in World Literature, four years of graduate work in Myth & Symbolism, and M.A. in Philosophy & Religion.
+Sandy holds a B.A. in World Literature, four years of graduate work in Myth & Symbolism, and an M.A. in Philosophy & Comparative Religion.

-Sandy has produced popular segments for the CBC in Toronto, she was a correspondent to the Global Village show, broadcast across Canada on Radio One, and around the world on short wave.
-She has written about music and culture for the San Francisco Chronicle, Islands Magazine, Froots in London, and Rhythm Magazine in New York.
-She has written for Stanford University’s Lively Arts magazine, and has given pre-concert presentations there.
-She wrote about Hawaiian musicians for the “Muisc Hound Guide to World Music.
+Producing popular segments for the CBC in Toronto, she was a correspondent to the Global Village show, broadcast across Canada on Radio One, and around the world on short wave.
+She has also written about music and culture for the San Francisco Chronicle, Islands Magazine, Froots in London, and Rhythm Magazine in New York.
+She has written for Stanford University’s Lively Arts magazine, and has given pre-concert presentations there on world music.
+She wrote about early Hawaiian musicians for the “Muisc Hound Guide to World Music.

-Sandy was one of the photographers for the Arhoolie Records 40th Anniversary Box Set that won a 2002 Grammy for “Best Liner Notes.”
-Sandy has been a voting member of NARAS (the Grammys) for 19 years, and also votes in Na Hoku Hano Hano Awards, the Hawaiian Grammys.
+Sandy was one of the photographers for the Arhoolie Records 40th Anniversary box set that won a 2002 Grammy for “Best Liner Notes.”
+Sandy has been a voting member of NARAS (the Grammys) for 20 years, and also votes in Na Hoku Hano Hano Awards, the Hawaiian Grammys.

 Sandy was trained in Nigerian, Congolese, and Brazilian drumming, percussion, dance, and singing by Babatunde Olatunji, Titos Sompa, Malonga Casquelourde, Glen Velez, and John Neves.
 She has been a musician since she was five, studying violin, piano, and acoustic and electric guitar, as well as goatskin, conga, and frame drumming, and percussion.
-Her instrument now is the ukelele.
+Her favorite instrument now is the mixing board.

-Sandy was trained in the magic of radio at KPFA, and is grateful for an education there that money could never buy.
-She’s made her living as a writer and cultural communicator all her life, and does radio for the pure joy of it.
+Trained in the magic of radio at Pacifica Radio’s KPFA, Mz.
+Miranda is grateful for an education there that money could never buy.
+She has made her living as a writer and cultural communicator for 35 years, and now broadcasts music & cultural content for the pure fun of it.
 She received a Hawaiian “Aloha Spirit” award in 2010 in San Francisco from leading Hawaiian elders.
 She continues to do cultural work on the Island of Maui.